MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 6. `RecognizerOptions`: FindChoicesOptions or expression which evaluates to FindChoicesOptions.
 The FindChoicesOptions has these properties:
     1. `NoValue`: A Boolean value. `true` to search over each choice's _value_ property; otherwise, `false`.
 The default is `false`.
     2. `NoAction`: A Boolean value. `true` to search over the title of each choice's _action_ property; otherwise, `false`.
 The default is `false`.
-    3. `RecognizeNumbers`: A boolean value that determines whether or not the the recognizer should check for Numbers using the NumberRecognizer's NumberModel.
+    3. `RecognizeNumbers`: A Boolean value. `true` to allow the input fall-back on using a number recognizer to match against the input choices; otherwise, `false`.
+The default is `true`.
     4. `RecognizeOrdinals`: A boolean value that determines whether or not the the recognizer should check for Ordinal Numbers using the NumberRecognizer's OrdinalModel.

 > [!IMPORTANT]